Feds (film): Production

 Dan Goldberg and Len Blum, the screenwriters behind Meatballs and Stripes, originally planned to make a film about "the daffy, goofy sex-crazed guys at the FBI academy."
 When they couldn't get stars of previous Ivan Reitman films like Bill Murray or Dan Aykroyd to sign on, the pair switched the story mid-script to a female-focused film.

-Feds was made during a cycle of American cop comedies that came out after the box-office success of Police Academy (1984).
+Feds was made during a cycle of American police comedies that came out after the box-office success of Police Academy (1984).
 These films included Police Academy's sequels, Night Patrol (1984), Moving Violations (1985), Off Beat (1986), and Hollywood Vice Squad (1986).